howerj/forth-cpu/readme.md

 # A simple Forth block editor

 TODO:
-- Add an SPI master with Rx/Tx Fifos to the SoC, which can then be use communicate with the memory on the [Nexys3][], this can then be used in conjunction with a simple block editor for a full Forth experience.
 - Talk about implementing a simple block editor in a few words of Forth.

 <http://retroforth.org/pages/?PortsOfRetroEditor>